agiraudet/ft_turing/README.md

 | S |E0>|Hy>|
 | E |S0>|Hn>|

-## 3. Universal Turing Machine (UTM)
+## 3. Universal Turing Machine (UTM)...
+Or not ?

 The last exercise is to build a machine that can run another machine, given in an encoded form as input.
 This is precisely what a UTM is, and there is a **lot** of research on this topic, most of it is sadly not very digestible if you don't have some academic affinity.

-Since the subject from 42 tells us the specific (and only) algorithm that this "UTM" will have to run, a lot of shortcuts can be taken here.
-If you choose the hard way and decide to build an actual UTM, here are some of the steps you might want to follow:
+There is a rabbit hole to fell into here, and you have to make a choice: go the full universal way, or do just what is needed for the subject.
+After trying the first option for a while, I realized it was to time consuming without some previous academic knowledge on that subject to just get up-to-date.
+In case you feel like doing this anyway, here are some pointers I found along the way.
+Also, check the `docs` directory of this repo, that holds some paper with the answer in them.

+### UTMs

 1. Pick a UTM
    Researchers have discovered quite a few of them and proved them to be actually universal.
 There is a competition among them to find the simplest one, meaning the one with the fewest commands.
 They are usually described as *U(m,n)* where *U* is the UTM, *m* the number of states, and *n* the number of symbols in its alphabet.